w3c/wai-curricula/content/foundation/understanding-and-involving-users.md

   * accessibility of transportation means to get to the chosen venue
 * identify the need for appropriate timings for participants with different levels of skills to conduct the research activities
 * relate different testing methods to different accessibility outcomes
-* communicate the need for  involvement of different roles, such as developers and content authors, to implement received feedback that relates to their specific tasks during the development and authoring phases
+* identify the need for  involvement of different roles, such as project managers, user researchers, designers, developers, and content authors, to implement received feedback that relates to their specific tasks during the development and authoring phases

 #### Teaching Ideas for Topic